 In an unexpected turn of events, Donald Trump is the new president-elect of the United States.
 Going into Election Day, it seemed all but certain that Hillary Clinton would be victorious considering that the polls in many of the swing states were in her favor.
 Many of the polling models also had her somewhere between 70 percent and even as high as 98 chance of winning.
 But despite the odds, Donald Trump came out the victor and will be the 45th President of the United States come Jan.
 20.

-Rutgers is known as one of the most LGBTQ-friendly schools in the nation, at least in part due to their offering gender-neutral bathrooms and providing transgender students with resources to make them more comfortable on campus.
+Rutgers is one of the most LGBTQ-friendly schools in the nation, in part due to the school's gender-neutral bathrooms and resources for transgender students.

 Rutgers incorporated "The Alley" as a student tailgating section for the first two home football games in an effort to increase student attendance to home games.

-College students are prime victims for identity thieves and scammers to target.
+College students are prime targets for identity thieves and scammers.